Quacox/Stochastic-Volatility/README.md

 ## Contact

-For any questions or further information, please feel free to reach out to me on [LinkedIn :](https://www.linkedin.com/in/maxime-le-floch-1ba66a1b1/) or by [Maxime Le Floch](mailto:maximebeguin02@gmail.com?subject=[GitHub]%20Source%20Han%20Sans) .
+For any questions or further information, please feel free to reach out to me on [LinkedIn :](https://www.linkedin.com/in/maxime-le-floch-1ba66a1b1/) or by mail : [Maxime Le Floch](mailto:maximebeguin02@gmail.com?subject=[GitHub]%20Source%20Han%20Sans) .

 ## Bibliography Use